-In this scenario, a developer has performed a "self-refresh" (formerly referred to as a "rewind" or "rollback").
-In refreshing Snapshot B, the developer has created a new active timeline that represents a clean slate starting with the data state of Snapshot B. If the developer wants to refer back to the past results that are represented on the non-active Timeline, he or she can activate the past timeline by hitting the "Make Active" button in the DCT User Interface or by refreshing to a point in time by referencing the non-active Timeline's ID.
+In this example, a developer has performed a self-refresh (previously, "rewind" or "rollback").
+In refreshing Snapshot B, the developer has created a new active timeline that represents a clean slate starting with the data state of Snapshot B. If the developer wants to refer back to the past results, represented on the non-active timeline, they can activate the past timeline by hitting the Make Active button in the DCT UI, or by refreshing to a point in time by referencing the non-active timeline's ID.

 For developers, having the ability to catalog (name and tag) and reference past timelines is a critical aspect of application development such as performing ad hoc code validation or manual testing.
-The timeline history UI in DCT provides a home for single VDB visibility of all accessible timelines (note: timeline availability is controlled through capacity management and snapshot retention policies).
+The Timeline History UI in DCT provides a home for single VDB visibility of all accessible timelines (note: timeline availability is controlled through capacity management and snapshot retention policies).

-8.5.4.4 Time concepts within the Timeline History Tab
+8.5.3.7.3 Time concepts within the Timeline History tab

-DCT's new user interface highlights different notions of time within Delphix (e.g. dSource, VDB, and VDB lineages) and how they relate to one another.
+DCT's UI highlights different notions of time within Delphix (e.g. dSource, VDB, and VDB lineages) and how they relate to one another.
 These time-based relationships are exposed in the Timeline History view to drive accurate testing for developers.